astrorama/SourceXtractorPlusPlus/doc/src/Model.rst

 Configuring model-fitting
 -------------------------

-The model-fitting process can be precisely defined and tuned in the :ref:`measurement configuration Python script <configuration_script>`.
+The model-fitting process can be precisely defined and tuned in the :ref:`measurement configuration Python script <chap_configuration_script>`.

 Model parameters
 ----------------